c2c-project/prytaneum-feedback/README.md

                 - message: 'Feedback report successfully deleted'
             - status 400 :
                 - message: 'Some error occurred.
+Please try again'

+    -  /updateResolvedStatus/:_id
+        - HTTP Method: POST
+        - Description: Marks a bug report as resolved or unresolved
+        - Permission needed: Admin user
+        - Parameters:
+            ```
+                {
+                    _id: ObjectId // Id of report to update its resolvedStatus
+                }
+            ```
+        - Body of request:
+            ```
+                {
+                    resolvedStatus : "true" | "false" //  Value used to set the resolvedStatus of the report. "true" for resolved. "false" for unresolved
+                }
+            ```
+        - Response:
+            - status 200 :
+                - message: 'Resolved status successfully updated'
+            - status 400 :
+                - message: 'Some error occurred.
 Please try again' ​
 ​
 -   /bugs